torilundfunkhouser/logs_project/README.md

 Finally, to answer the third question — On which days did more than 1% of requests lead to errors?— I took the following steps:

+*Step 1)* Create view with the date extracted from the status column.
+CREATE VIEW date AS
+SELECT SUBSTRING(CAST(time AS VARCHAR(100)), 0, 11) as day, status
+FROM log AS date;

-*Step 1)* Create view errors with columns of counts matched with days where status != 200 OK.
+*Step 2)* Create view errors with columns of counts matched with days where status != 200 OK.
 CREATE VIEW errors AS
 SELECT count(*) AS COUNT,
        date.day AS date